tballison/commoncrawl-fetcher-lite/README.md

 Common Crawl packages the raw files inside [WARC](https://en.wikipedia.org/wiki/Web_ARChive) files, each of which is gzipped and then appended to other gzipped WARC files to create very large files stored in AWS's S3 buckets.

-The project truncates files at **1MB**.
+Common Crawl truncates files at **1MB**.
 Researchers who want complete files must refetch truncated files from the original URLs.

 The index files and these very large files are accessible via `S3` and HTTPS.